deftjs/DeftJS/README.md

 	mixins: [ 'Deft.mixin.Injectable' ],

 	inject: {
-		manager: 'contactManager'
+		store: 'contactStore'
 	},
 	...
 });
 ```

-In this case, the `contactManager` dependency will be resolved into a new `manager` property.
+In this case, the `contactStore` dependency will be resolved into a new `store` property.

 A class does not need to explicitly define a config or property for the property to be injected.
 However, if that property is defined as an existing config (even in a superclass), the Injector will correctly populate the config value.